How We Protect Your Money

 Filtering routers are used to verify the source and destination of each information packet sent to the bank, and filters out all packets not addressed to specific network services.
 The filtering router verifies the source and destination of each Internet packet, and determines whether or not to let the packet through.
 Access is denied if the packet is not directed at a specific, available service.
 Also, filtering routers prevents many common Internet attacks.

-System and application activity logs are another mechanism Sterling Bank and Trust uses to protect our systems and your information.
+System and application activity logs are another mechanism Sterling Bank & Trust uses to protect our systems and your information.
 These logs are reviewed regularly and any anomalies or discrepancies are investigated thoroughly.